dystudio/generator-jhipster-entity-audit/README.md

 The Audit log page is optional and can be added by choosing the option while running the generator

 jhipster-entity-audit module will register itself as a hook for Jhipster and the question to enable audit will available during future entity generation as well

+It module allow to change the default delete behavior of the entities by simply add a new field named "del_status" as Boolean.

 ### [BETA] Javers integration